Using WordPress as a Headless CMS

 An Introduction to WordPress

 Most people have been introduced to WordPress, even if they didn’t realize it.
-About 455 million websites currently use WordPress to some extent.
-For reference, 455 million websites are equal to 33 percent or one-third of the whole internet.
+About 835 million websites currently use WordPress to some extent.
+For reference, 835 million websites are equal to 43.2 per cent or more one-third of the whole internet based on w3 techs.

 WordPress is an open-source content management platform that was released in May of 2003.
 Although basic use of the system is free, paid options with additional features are also available.
 The WordPress platform features a plugin architecture and a template system referred to as “themes.”